OpenMDAO/OpenMDAO/openmdao/docs/tutorials/first_analysis.rst

-Setting up your first analysis
+Setting up a simple analysis
 =================================================

 This tutorial illustrates how to build, run, and optimize a very simple model in